 Running a distributed or virtual team is much easier than you think!
 Perhaps you are thinking about employing a team of freelancers to manage your software development or maybe you need virtual receptionists and administrators to handle the day to day running of your business.
 When managed well, a distributed team can increase productivity and help you to reduce overheads, but it really does need to be managed exceptionally well.
 There…Continue

-Added by Jill on May 6, 2013 at 12:18pm — No Comments
+Added by Or Hillel on March 6, 2014 at 6:30am — No Comments

 Unemployment notched down to 7.6% last month and the number of jobs added to the economy has averaged 169,000 over the past 12 months.
 If companies are creating jobs, is there more emphasis on managing their workforce and making sure new employees are placed where companies really need them?
 If companies are focusing more on WFP and WFM, should hiring demand…Continue

 Added by Abby Lombardi on April 16, 2013 at 10:44am — No Comments

 The president of our company and I were recently invited to attend a keynote given by one the 50 most influential people in business internationally and I could go on and on with all their credits but will reframe.
 She was asked what bit of information she would pass on to someone just getting started.
 I could give you her answer but that was not the point of this post.